totaldebug/totaldebug.uk/_posts/2022-10-04-proxmox-template-with-cloud-image-and-cloud-init.md

 tags: [proxmox, ubuntu, cloud-init, cloud-image, linux, clone, template]
 ---

-> Updated to latest Ubuntu image
-{: .prompt-info }
+> Updated to latest Ubuntu image & Added enable for qemu service {: .prompt-info }

 Using Cloud images and Cloud init with Proxmox is the quickest, most efficient way to deploy servers at this time.
 Cloud images are small cloud certified that have Cloud init pre-installed and ready to accept configuration.